willvieira/ms_STM-managed/firstDraft.md

 in the migration rate

-- Once these factors are specified, define the the simulation plan to test for the effect of management practices in the migration rate.
+- Once these factors are specified, define the the simulation plan to test for the effect of management practices on the migration rate.